stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 **Which tools do I have to use to do this?**

 This is tricky, because there are many and they are changing.
-One option is that you create the isolated python "virtual environment" with *virtualenv*, which is part of python.
+One option is that you create the isolated python "virtual environment" with *venv*, which is part of python.
 Then, you use *pip* (also part of python) to install the packages that you depend on.
 Typing them one by one is boring so people put the concrete dependencies (with hardcoded versions) in a file and